CVE Risks

 -

-Click the Investigate on button below to navigate to the associated CVE information on the affected asset's inventory page.
+On the list page, click the Investigate on button below to navigate to the associated CVE information on the affected asset's inventory page.

 CVE risks on asset details pages